-We are committed to creating a just and equal world by empowering women to be leaders in their professions and stewards of the environment.
+We are committed to creating a just and equal world by empowering women/trans/femm-identifying and nonbinary people to be leaders in their professions and stewards of the environment.
 We value meaningful connections within a diverse and inclusive community to cultivate a more respectful and nurturing society.
 We believe in exhibiting excellence in all that we do.

-To inspire and empower women to become leaders for the environmental community through educational and professional development opportunities.
+Our mission is to inspire and empower women/trans/femm-identifying and nonbinary individuals to become leaders for the environmental community through educational and professional development opportunities.

 We are seeking candidates to join our National Board.
-EcoWomen is entirely volunteer run, and we need your passion and skills to help us continue moving forward.
+EcoWomen is entirely volunteer-run, and we need your passion and skills to help us continue moving forward.
+Join us!

 In 2003, a group of women in Washington, D.C., recognized a need in their community: for a space to build relationships among professional women in environmental fields.

-Since that very first event, EcoWomen has hosted nearly 100 EcoHours, bringing in respected environmental professionals, including an EPA director, an NPR reporter, a Smithsonian scientist and a internationally-known water rights activist.
+Since that very first event, EcoWomen has hosted over 100 EcoHours, bringing in respected environmental professionals, including an EPA director, an NPR reporter, a Smithsonian scientist, and an internationally-known water rights activist.

-Today, EcoWomen is an incorporated non-profit poised to start local chapters throughout the nation—spreading its branches to connect professional women in every environment.
+Today, EcoWomen is an incorporated non-profit with local chapters throughout the nation—spreading its branches to connect professional women/trans/femm-identifying and nonbinary people in every environment.